Pottu Amman (Tamil militant): Death

-What happened to Pottu Amman, like many senior LTTE members, in the final stages of the civil war in 2009, remains shrouded in mystery and prone to wild speculations and rumours.
-Officially Pottu Amman was killed in the early hours of 18 May 2009 as he, Colonel Letchumanan and other LTTE cadres tried to cross the Nanthi Kadal in a boat and were fired upon by Sri Lankan soldiers.
+What happened to Pottu Amman, like many senior LTTE members in the final stages of the Sri Lankan civil war in 2009, remains shrouded in mystery and is prone to wild speculations and rumours.
+Officially, Pottu Amman was killed in the early hours of 18 May 2009 as he, Colonel Letchumanan and other LTTE cadres tried to cross the Nanthi Kadal lagoon in a boat and were fired upon by Sri Lankan soldiers.

 According to the Sri Lankan military, the wife of Soosai, head of the Sea Tigers, had told them during interrogation that Pottu Amman, together with Soosai, Prabhakaran and Prabhakaran's son Charles Anthony, had remained in the war zone in the final days of the war.
 The military claimed to have killed 18 senior LTTE members, including Pottu Amman, during the final battle of the civil war on 18 May 2009.
 They also claimed to have intercepted LTTE communication confirming Pottu Amman's death.
 The military initially claimed to have identified the body of Pottu Amman but later admitted that they weren't certain that they had found his body.

-In September 2009 Deputy Solicitor-General Kapila Waidyaratne informed the Colombo High Court that Prabhakaran and Pottu Amman had been killed in May 2009 in Karaithuraipatru and that their names should be removed from those charged with Kadirgamar's assassination.
+In September 2009, Deputy Solicitor-General Kapila Waidyaratne informed the Colombo High Court that Prabhakaran and Pottu Amman had been killed in May 2009 in Karaithuraipatru and that their names should be removed from those charged with Kadirgamar's assassination.
 Judge Kumudini Wickremasinghe approved the changes, judicially confirming Pottu Amman's death.
 In March 2010 the Sri Lankan government asked Interpol to remove Pottu Amman from its most wanted list.
 In October 2010 the charges against Prabhakaran and Pottu Amman in relation to the assassination of Rajiv Gandhi were dropped after the Central Bureau of Investigation filed a report stating that the pair were dead.

 The failure of the Sri Lankan military to produce Pottu Amman's body has fueled the belief that he survived the civil war.
 Some have theorised that Pottu Amman escaped whilst others claim that he was captured by the Sri Lankan military and was being held captive in a secret location.
-In September 2014 reports appeared claiming that Pottu Amman had been arrested in Hong Kong and brought back to Sri Lanka.
+In September 2014, reports appeared claiming that Pottu Amman had been arrested in Hong Kong and brought back to Sri Lanka.
 The Sri Lankan military dismissed the reports, saying that, although they hadn't found his body, they knew that Pottu Amman had been killed in the final stages of the civil war.
-In March 2016 the Divaina reported that Pottu Amman was living with his family in Tamil Nadu, India using the name "Kuruttu".
+In March 2016, the Divaina reported that Pottu Amman was living with his family in Tamil Nadu, India using the name "Kuruttu".